maurobringolf/FOL-proof-checker/README.md

 A proof checker for a proof calculus of first order logic.

 This program reads formal proofs in the language of **first order logic (FOL)** and checks them for correctness.
-I developed this for fun and educational purposes only, but am nevertheless open to contributions or suggestions.
+I wrote this for fun and educational purposes only, essentially to internalise two things:

+1. Formal proofs can be checked mechanically.
+1. A conventional math proof is a long shot from a formal proof.

 ## Syntax